TheGreatRambler/markov.js/README.md

 });
 ```

 Pretty simple, just create a new instance.
 The input is either an array of elements or a sentence, I don't care.
+The regularity controls how similar the generated sentences are to the target sentences.

 ## Methods